 In setting performance goals for the incentive plans, the Committee references the historical long-term ROCE of the S&P 500 companies.
+We believe inclusion of Adjusted ROCE as an incentive metric is an important factor in our performance and keeps our leadership focused on efficient capital deployment for both the short-term and the long-term, which increases the value of the Company to its stockholders.
 We believe the S&P 500 is an appropriate performance benchmark because it is a broad-based group of U.S. companies in leading industries and reflects the risk and return characteristics of the broader market on an ongoing basis.
 While the S&P 500 primarily includes companies that are larger than the Company, the performance of these companies reflects stable, well-managed organizations.
 The Committee believes that performance at or above the level of the S&P 500 companies is acceptable performance and worthy of performance-based incentive payments.
 In addition, for long-term incentives, the Company uses TSR relative to our industry peer group to more directly align the long-term cash incentive plan with shareholder value creation.